C2SM/DECREMENT/README.md

 ## The default chain of tasks

 By default, DECREMENT is intended to run a so-called *coarse* resolution domain (just refering to the outer domain, doesn't have to actaully be coarse) and potentially a *fine* nested one.
 Concretely the following sequence of tasks - potentially a subset of it - is executed, each in a separate folder under the root directory:
-* `00_get_data` transfers input data (mostly reanalysis data) for the INT2LM preprocessing software
+* `00_get_data` transfers input data (mostly reanalysis data) for the INT2LM preprocessing software.
 * `10_ifs2lm` produces input data for COSMO at coarse resolution.
 * `20_lm_c` runs COSMO on the coarse resolution domain.
-* `30_lm2lm` runs INT2LM with output from the coarse reolution cosmo as input data and produces input data for the fine resolution one.
+* `30_lm2lm` runs INT2LM with output from the coarse reolution COSMO as input data and produces input data for the fine resolution one.
-* `40_lm_f` runs cosmo in the fine resolution nested domain
+* `40_lm_f` runs COSMO in the fine resolution nested domain.
 * `50_pack_data` compresses the output netcdf files and gathers them into tar balls.
-* `60_chain` manages the chaining of the simulation chuncks
+* `60_chain` manages the chaining of the simulation chuncks.

 ## How settings are prescribed

-The scripts are loading settings from different locations with the following priority: defaults < config < user settings.
-The defaults can come from the `defaults.sh` or anyting under `kk_part_name/Defaults`.
-The idea is that the `config` file hosts settings related to the simulation configuration (domain, physical parametrizations, etc) and must be located in the rot directory.
+The scripts are loading settings from different locations with the following priority: **defaults < config < user settings**.
+The defaults can come from the `defaults.sh` file or anyting under `kk_part_name/Defaults`.
+The idea is that the `config` file hosts settings related to the simulation configuration (domain, physical parametrizations, domain decomposition, etc...) and must be located in the root directory.
 It can either be a link to a stock configuration, e.g. `ln -sf simulation_configs/SIMULATION_EU_CORDEX_50km config`, or a personal configuration written from scratch.
-Finally the optional but almost always needed `user_settings` file, which must also be located in the root directory, hosts settings one wants to modify or even create and takes precedence over others.
+Finally the optional but almost always needed `user_settings` file, which must also be located in the root directory, hosts settings one wants to modify (or even create) and takes precedence over others.

 ## Changing arbitrary namelist parameters

 A design idea of DECREMENT is that parameters that users change most often have a corresponding environment variable defined either in `part_name/Defaults/*` or in the `config` file.
 For instance, `LM_NL_DT_C` is the time step for the coarse reslution domain corresponding to the `dt` namelist parameter in the `20_lm_c` part.
 In order to be able to modify any parameter, the namelsts are generated in exported functions (see files in the `kk_part_name/Defaults` directory).
-These can be redefined either in the `config`or `user_settings` file and exported from there in order to take precedence over the default ones.
+These can be redefined either in the `config`or `user_settings` file and re-exported from there in order to take precedence over the default ones.
 This is tipically the way to go to modify the output streams.
-If this generates too much cluttering of these files, one can always source a custom file from inside them to keep a good level of readability.
+If this generates too much clutter in `config` or `user_settings`, one can always source a custom file from inside them to keep a good level of readability.

 ## Basic usage